Total parenteral nutrition - infants

 WHAT ARE THE RISKS?

-TPN is a major benefit for babies who cannot get nutrition other ways.
-However, this type of feeding can result in blood sugars, fats, or electrolytes that are too low or too high.
+TPN is a major benefit for babies who cannot get nutrition in other ways.
+However, this type of feeding can result in abnormal levels of blood sugars, fats, or electrolytes.

 Problems can develop due to use of the TPN or IV lines.
 The line may move out of place or clots may form.
 A serious infection called sepsis is a possible complication of a central line IV.
-Infants who receive TPN will be checked often by the health care team.
+Infants who receive TPN will be closely monitored by the health care team.

 Long-term use of TPN may lead to liver problems.

+American Academy of Pediatrics (AAP) Committee on Nutrition.
 Parenteral nutrition.
-In: Pediatric Nutrition Handbook.
-6th ed.
-Elk Grove Village, IL: American Academy of Pediatrics; 2009; chap 22.
+In: Kleinman RE, Greer FR, eds.
+Pediatric Nutrition Handbook.
+7th ed.
+Elk Grove Village, IL: American Academy of Pediatrics; 2014;chap 22.

 Poindexter BB, Ehrenkranz RA.
 Nutrient requirements and provision of nutritional support in the premature neonate.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 43.